 Visit any WPL location to pick up your very own 1000 Books Before Kindergarten welcome kit.
 That’s it!
 Registration is not required.

-• What do we do when we complete a reading log?
+• What do we do when we complete 100 books on our map?

 • Is there a deadline?